 Timing of Ekadashi Fast

-The duration from one sunrise to another accounts for one complete day.
-Similarly with the moonrise.
+The duration from one sunrise to another accounts for one complete day, similarly to the moonrise.
 For Ekadashi, sunrise is considered.

 How To Break Ekadashi Fast?